Board of Control for Cricket in India: Founding and early years

 In a meeting with the Maharaja of Patiala, Bhupinder Singh, and others, Gilligan promised to press for its inclusion in the ICC if all of the game's promoters in the country united to establish a single controlling body.
-An assurance was given and on 21 November 1927 a meeting was held in Delhi, which was attended by delegates from Patiala, Delhi, United Provinces of Agra and Oudh, Rajputana, Alwar, Bhopal, Gwalior, Baroda, Kathiawar, Central Provinces and Berar, Sindh and Punjab.
+After Gilligan gave assurance on 21 November 1927, a meeting was held in Delhi, which was attended by delegates from Patiala, Delhi, United Provinces of Agra and Oudh, Rajputana, Alwar, Bhopal, Gwalior, Baroda, Kathiawar, Central Provinces and Berar, Sindh and Punjab.
 The delegates agreed to create a board for control of cricket in India.
 On 10 December 1927, a unanimous decision to form a provisional board of control was taken, and the BCCI was formed in December 1928.
 R. E. Grant Govan was elected as its first president and Anthony de Mello was secretary.

 In 1926, the BCCI joined the Imperial Cricket Council, then the governing body for international cricket.
 In 1936, the BCCI started India's premier first-class cricket championship the Ranji Trophy, which was named after the first Indian person who played international cricket, the King of Nawanagar state K.S.
 Ranjitsinhji, who played for England in international cricket.
 The Mumbai cricket team is the most-successful team, winning 42 titles.

 In 1932, India played its maiden Test match under the captaincy of C. K. Nayudu against England at Lord's cricket ground in London.
 During England's 1933-34 tour of India, on 17 December 1933, Lala Amarnath became the first Indian batsman to score a test century, scoring 118 on his debut, at Bombay Gymkhana.
 In 1967–68, India won its first-ever Test cricket series outside Asia.
 Previously it had defeated Pakistan, New Zealand and England, and won series in India.

 1945–1987

 In 1952, the England team toured India; it was their first tour of India after its Independence.
 Nigel Howard was the captain of touring team.
 The former India captain Vijaya Ananda Gajapathi Raju, also known as Vizzy, was the BCCI president in the 1960s.

 In 1975, the BCCI paid ₹2500 per match to the test cricketers.
 Banks, Indian railways and private enterprises would recruit players.

 The board appointed Ajit Wadekar captain in 1971, the Indian team won their first test series against England on English soil, and against the West Indies, Sunil Gavaskar made his test debut in latter series.

 India won the 1983 Cricket World Cup, defeating the defending champions the West Indies by 43 runs in the final at Lord's.
 India also won the World Championship of Cricket in 1985, defeating Pakistan by eight wickets in the final at Melbourne Cricket Ground.
-The BCCI hosted the 1987 World Cup; it was the first time the event was organised outside England.
+The BCCI hosted the 1987 World Cup; it was the first time the event was organized outside England.